Kunzea peduncularis: Description

 Kunzea peduncularis is a spreading shrub which grows to a height of about 1-2 m but sometimes a single-trunked tree more than 4 m tall.
 The leaves are arranged alternately, lance-shaped to egg-shaped with the narrower end towards the base, 5-13 mm long and 2-3.5 mm wide with a petiole 1 mm or less long.
 The flowers are white and crowded in leaf axils near the ends of the branches on pedicels up to 1 mm long.
 The floral cup is about 3 mm and usually hairy.
 The sepal lobes are green, triangular and about 1 mm long.
 The petals are white, almost round and about 2 mm in diameter and there are 50-65 stamens which are up to 4 mm long.
 Flowering occurs between November and January.

 Taxonomy and naming

-Kunzea peduncularis was first formally described in 1855 by Ferdinand von Mueller from a specimens found "at the foot of the Australian Alps on the banks of rivers and rivulets".
+Kunzea peduncularis was first formally described in 1855 by Ferdinand von Mueller from a specimen found "at the foot of the Australian Alps on the banks of rivers and rivulets".
 The description was published in his book Definitions of rare or hitherto undescribed Australian plants.
 The specific epithet (peduncularis) is derived from the Latin word pedunculus meaning "small, slender stalk".

 This kunzea was formerly included in Kunzea ericoides but that species is now regarded as a New Zealand endemic.